Moon phase display for a clock

-The moon is a ball of papiermaché.
+.
 It is painted half black, half white, and has a black background.
 The wheel has 59 teeth (that is 2 x 29.5.)
 Every 12 hours it is nudged to the left, one tooth at a time, by the horizontal wire which is driven to and fro by an eccentric on the hour hand of the clock.
-On the far side of the wheel, not visible in the picture, is a pawl which prevents the wheel turning backwards.
+The pawl at the front of the wheel, prevents it turning backwards.
+A lunar month is actually more than 29.5 days, (more precisely 29.530587981 days.)
+So the display looses about 30 seconds a day, that is, about one day in 2 ½ years.

 The moon in the picture below is not a "waxing sickle" as one might think, but a partially eclipsed full moon, as seen from Berlin at about 4.45 am on the 16.05.22.
 It was touted as a "blood moon" (illuminated by rosy twilight from the Earth) and the left edge was indeed a delicate shade of pink.
 Having got up at 3.30 in the morning to see it, I was certainly interested but slightly disappointed.
 The pink effect is presumably more pronounced when it is provided by a complete ring of refracted rosy glow from the Earth during a total eclipse.